sumanthd17/sumanthd17.github.io/_pages/mentoring.md

 ### interns and student collaborators

-I had the pleasure of mentoring and collaborating with several students and interns during my postdoc at AI2.
+I had the pleasure of mentoring and collaborating with several students and interns during my postdoc at AI2, as well as during my PhD.

 <div class="projects grid">